mkorthof/vagrant-kubernetes/README.md

 - __[kubectl](https://kubernetes.io/docs/user-guide/prereqs/)__
   - Install this on your local Mac/PC, to allow you to control your cluster and access the Kubernetes dashboard through a web browser.

-On Windows you can use [Chocolatey](https://chocolatey.org): `choco install virtualbox vagrant kubernetes-cli`

 ## Configuring and Running the Virtual Machines